Totes5706/HackTheBox/README.md

 ## Conclusions - Level 1 Meow

 Using nmap, we were able to discover the host was running telnet on port 23.
-From there, we were able to get root access to service since the administrator of server had poorly configured the authentication of the system.
+From there, we were able to get root access to the telnet service, since the administrator of server had poorly configured the authentication of the system.